tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 * Administrators can **manage meetings, external stations, regions, cargo types, module standards and module end profiles**.
 * Users and meeting organisers can **register a participant** and add modules to a layout.
 * **Create waybills** for individual stations at a meeting.
-* Domains **change group visibiliy** for groups within same domain.
-FREMO is domain.
+* Domains **change group visibiliy** for groups within same domain for better collaboration.
+FREMO is such a domain.
 * **User management** for administrators and regular users.
 * **Help texts** for most forms with recommendation how to enter data.
 * **Supported languages:**